theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/sufi-islam/part-3/index.md

 ---
 layout: base.njk

+# === Expanded SEO Title ===
-title: "Sufi Islam"
+title: "Sufi Islam: Fanāʾ, Baqāʾ, and the Soul’s Final Unveiling"

-description: "Part III of the Afterlife Scrolls: fanāʾ and baqāʾ, the soul’s final dissolution and eternal abiding in the Beloved’s light."
+description: "Part III of the Afterlife Scrolls: the dissolution of the self, the soul’s abiding in the Beloved, and the final unveiling beyond life and death."

+excerpt: |
-excerpt: "After longing, remembrance, and unveiling, there is one final gate: the surrender of the “I.”"
+  After longing, remembrance, and unveiling, one final gate remains.
+  It is the surrender of the “I”.

 tier: free

 pageId: "the-great-return-afterlife-season-1-sufi-islam-part-3"

 episode: 2
 partNumeral: III

+# === Unified Hierarchy Fields ===
 siteTitle: "The Gnostic Key"
 pillarTitle: "The Teachings"
 gateTitle: "The Great Return"